-This document has (1) reviewed the ability of screens in and around TA-16 to reliably measure contaminants of concern and MNA indicators; (2) evaluated hydrologic data from these wells, refined the site conceptual model, and completed the modeling of contaminant flowpaths from sources at TA-16; and (3) qualitatively evaluated the influence of geologic structures.
+This document has (1) reviewed the ability of screens in and around TA-16 to reliably measure contaminants of concern and MNA indicators; (2) evaluated hydrologic data from these wells, refined the site conceptual model, and completed the modeling of contaminant flowpaths and network efficiencies from sources at TA-16; and (3) qualitatively evaluated the influence of geologic structures.
+Table 6.0-3 summarizes key information for each well screen, including the rationale for action/inaction at the well.
 Based on these evaluations, the Laboratory recommends the following: